A Moka pot is a beloved coffee maker for many enthusiasts, known for brewing rich and flavorful espresso right on your stovetop.

 On average, you’ll need one tablespoon of ground coffee per four ounces of water; adjust accordingly based on your desired strength.

-2. Clean The Gasket And Filter Basket Regularly
+2. Clean The Gasket and Filter Basket Regularly

 Over time, coffee oils can build up on these parts, causing them to become sticky or clogged.